Regardless of what makes you tick, we all seem to be universally moved by one thing: music.

 “I wrote my first book while listening to the music of Leonard Cohen and Evanescence,” says writer Paula J. Braley.
 “When I read it over, I can hear the music in my head.”

 What kind of music is best for writing is a constant source of debate and angst among writers.
 You need something energizing — but not overpowering.
-Inspiring — but in the right tone.
+Music for writers needs to be inspiring — but in the right tone.
 Motivating — but not distracting.

 1. Music to get you in the mood to write